tomarovsky/BuscoClade/README.md

             short_summary.specific.mammalia_odb10.Ailurus_fulgens.txt
 ```

-**2. Why does the tree visualization from PHYLIP give an error?**
+**2. Why does the tree visualization from PHYLIP return an error?**

-This is because PHYLIP crops the species names to the first 10 characters by default.
-To perform visualization, you must manually edit the output tree and restart workflow.
+This issue arises because PHYLIP crops the species names to the first 10 characters by default.
+To perform visualization, you must manually edit the output NEWICK tree and restart workflow.
 This will be fixed soon.

 ## Contact